sumiya11/Groebner.jl/docs/tutorial.md

 ## Curve Implicitization

+\note{For some reason Tex in this subsection is not compiled properly.}

 Moreover, `Groebner.jl` can help converting a parametric curve representation to an implicit one.
 Say, we have a parametrization of *the circle on a plane*

 \[